 Students on a continuation contract have met the terms of their most recent contract, (i.e. completed the required number of credits with the required gpa), but who do not have the required cumulative GPA and/or who have not completed 67% of all credits attempted.
 Each semester, until the cumulative GPA and the percentage of completion requirements are met, these students must:

 Check with a CAA advisor or with a counselor in the Office of Financial Aid to understand your individual obligations and options with regard to Financial Aid funding.

 Read more about Financial Aid Satisfactory Progress at http://www.isu.edu/finaid/sap_pol1112.pdff.

-To be eligible for the scholarships you may have received, complete 24 credits for the year with the GPA designated by each scholarship.
+To remain eligible for scholarships you have received, complete 24 credits for the year with the GPA designated by each scholarship.
+Refer to your scholarship award letter for details about your scholarship.
 See the Scholarship Office for any exceptions, Museum Building, Rm 327, 208-282-3315.